Has your toddler been diagnosed with flat feet? Has your physical or occupation therapist recommended a pair of shoes with arch support and orthotics?

 While I can’t discuss the importance of providing your toddler with orthotics in as much detail in this article, I have written another article that describes the best orthotics for toddlers with foot and leg pain:

-Now that you know which are the best shoes for a toddler with flat feet, you are ready to make the most informed decision!
+Now that you know which are the best shoes and orthotics for a toddler with flat feet, you are ready to make the most informed decision!

 Do you have a child that is flat footed?
 Have you found a particular shoe style that has helped him or her walk and run straighter?
 Please share your thoughts and experiences below so we can all benefit from them!